 Quesadillas are great for freezing!
 Because they’re quite thin, they defrost quickly which means you don’t even need to remember to take them out of the freezer before you leave for work.
 You can just take them out 30 minutes to an hour before dinner and they will defrost.
 If you are really pressed for time, just zap them in the microwave to thaw them.
 I’ve done this before and they still crisp up perfectly on the stove.

-I’ve jazzed up these quesadillas with caramelized onion which is a cost effective way of making a dish “gourmet”.
+I’ve jazzed up these Pulled Pork Carnitas Quesadillas with caramelized onion which is a cost effective way of making a dish “gourmet”.
 Caramelized onions freeze well and can be stored in the fridge for up to a week so it’s a great idea to cook up a big batch while you’re at it!

 In this series, each meal serves 4, so if you’re cooking for 2, then you’ll have 10 meals!
 Really truly, cross my heart.
 And it’s a super cost effective menu because there’s a lot of common ingredients, plus a little bit of Pork Carnitas goes a long way.